Skip to main content

 NOTES

-Resize and compress any image you upload to your website to make it the optimum size for your need - unnecessary large images require more time to load.
+Resize and compress any image you upload to your website to make it the optimum size you need.
+Unnecessarily large images require more time to load.

 The Resize and Skew options on Windows Paint

 Once the image is resized, you can compress it using any of the available online tools, such as TinyJPG.
-Just upload the image and download the result after the compression process is completed.
+After the compression process is completed, you can upload the image and download the result.

-You can enhance the server's performance and speed up your website by installing a cache plugin.
-We recommend LiteSpeed Cache, as you can easily enable it by going to WebsitesManage, searching for Overview in the sidebar, and enabling LiteSpeed Cache:
+Installing a cache plugin can enhance the server's performance and speed up your website.
+We recommend LiteSpeed Cache, as you can easily enable it by going to WebsitesDashboard, searching for Overview in the sidebar, and enabling LiteSpeed Cache:

-You can handle high traffic from around the world on your website using a Content Delivery Network (CDN).
+Using a content delivery network (CDN), you can handle high traffic on your website worldwide.
 A CDN is a network of servers located in different countries that keeps a cached copy of your website and sends it to the nearest visitor from the server.

 With a CDN, servers can easily send website data to locations that are far from the original server location, preventing your website from overloading.